SakshiShimpi26/Pydantic/README.md

 It is especially powerful for:

--   ML/AI APIs\
+-   ML/AI APIs
--   Production backend services\
+-   Production backend services
--   Microservices\
+-   Microservices
 -   High-concurrency applications

 ------------------------------------------------------------------------

-⭐ If you found this helpful, feel free to explore and extend the project!